softprops/gq/README.md

 // define a query connection interface ( optionally with a login ) val q = Query("https://graphite.host.com").as(user, pass)

-// lookup the graphite stats for a pattern val uppers = q.names("stats.timers.api.*.upper")
+// look up the graphite stats for a pattern val uppers = q.names("stats.timers.api.*.upper")

 // set a window of time for the query ( defaults to -24 hours until now )